How To Get A $1,500 Loan In Canada: A Guide

 • Have a bank account that’s been active for at least 3 months

-If you’re eligible to get a $1,500 loan, you can apply by going to your lender’s website or service point to submit your application.
-During this process, you may have to provide personal and financial information like:
+If you’re eligible to get a $1,500 loan, you can apply by going to your lender’s website or service location to submit your application.
+During this process, you may have to provide personal and financial information, like the following:

-• Your name, date of birth, permanent address and phone number(s)
+• Personal info (name, date of birth, permanent address, phone number)

-• 1 or more pieces of government photo ID (passport, driver’s license, etc.)
+• Government photo ID (passport, driver’s license, etc.)

-• A recent utility bill or document with your address (proof of residency)
+• Proof of residency (recent utility bill or document with your address)

-• A pre-authorized debit form or VOID cheque (for deposits and payments)
+• Pre-authorized debit form or VOID cheque (for deposits and payments)

 Once you’ve applied, most lenders will inform you whether you’ve been approved or rejected within 24-48 hours.
 Some will even contact you within a few minutes.
 If all goes well, you should receive your loan contract shortly after and your funds on the same day or the next business day.